 The Ecological Footprint, one of the indicators used in the report, shows that our demand on natural resources has doubled since 1966 and we’re using the equivalent of 1.5 planets to support our activities.
 If we continue living beyond the Earth’s limits, by 2030 we’ll need the equivalent of two planets’ productive capacity to meet our annual demands.

 "The report shows that continuing of the current consumption trends would lead us to the point of no return,” added Leape.
 “4.5 Earths would be required to support a global population living like an average resident of the US."
 Carbon is a major culprit in driving the planet to ecological overdraft.
 An alarming 11-fold increase in our carbon footprint over the last five decades means carbon now accounts for more than half the global Ecological Footprint.

 "Countries that maintain high levels of resource dependence are putting their own economies at risk,” said Mathis Wackernagel, President of the Global Footprint Network.
-“Those countries that are able to provide the highest quality of life on the lowest amount of ecological demand will not only serve the global interest, they will be the leaders in a resource-constrained world."
-New analysis in the report also shows that the steepest decline in biodiversity falls in low-income countries, with a nearly 60 per cent decline in less than 40 years.
+“Those countries that are able to provide the highest quality of life on the lowest amount of ecological demand will not only serve the global interest, but they will also be the leaders in a resource-constrained world."
+New analysis within the report also shows that the steepest decline in biodiversity falls in low-income countries, with a nearly 60 percent decline in less than 40 years.